mpv-player/mpv/DOCS/man/vf.rst

         :no:  Deinterlace all frames.
         :yes: Only deinterlace frames marked as interlaced (default).

+    ``reversal-bug=<yes|no>``
+        :no:  Use the API as it appears to be documented.
+Reported to work well with Mesa drivers.
+        :yes: Switch surface forward and backwards references (default).
+Appears to work (or work better than ``no``) with Intel drivers.
+Matters only for the advanced deinterlacing algorithms.

 ``vdpaupp``
     VDPAU video post processing.
 Works with ``--vo=vdpau`` and ``--vo=opengl`` only.
 This filter is automatically inserted if deinterlacing is requested